Aligreu/Aligreu/README.md

-- 👋 Hi, I’m Ali Greu
+- 👋 Hi, I’m Ali Greu i'm a data scientist
 - 👀 I’m currently learn new topics related to Data to improve my skills
 - 💞️ I’m looking to collaborate on ..any position related to Data Analysis, Data Science
 - 📫 How to reach me ...@agreu77@yahoo.com